osama121200/serverless-threat-flagging/README.md

 - Malicious attachments

-This system automatically scans, logs, and quarantines such files for review — preventing system disruption or data risk.
+This system automatically scans, logs, and quarantines such files for review, preventing system disruption or data risk.

 # Main Problem